-Interestingly, miRNAs varied responses have been linked with the modulation of several intracellular signaling pathways[91].
-The abnormality of miR-218 expression was investigated in human HCC tissues or HCC cell lines for evaluating its function and underlying mechanisms of HCC.
-Gain-of-function and loss-of- function assays indicated that forced expression of miR-218 by inhibited HCC cell migration/invasion and reversed epithelial-mesenchymal transition to mesenchymal- epithelial transition.
-Serpine mRNA binding protein 1 (SERBP1) was a target gene of miR-218, and targeting the miR-218/SERBP1 signal pathway that inhibit the malignant phenotype formation might be a potential novel way for HCC therapeutics, because of miR-218 functions as a HCC suppressor involves in many biological processes such as tumor initiation, development, and metastasis[92].
-Nanotechnology- enabled dual delivery of siRNA and plasmid DNA that selectively targets and reprograms the immune-suppressive tumor microenvironment to improve HCC immunotherapy[93-95].
+Interestingly, varied responses to miRNAs have been linked with the modulation of several intracellular signaling pathways[91].
+An abnormality of miR-218 expression was investigated in human HCC tissues or HCC cell lines to evaluate its function and the underlying mechanisms of HCC.
+Gain-of-function and loss-of- function assays indicated forced expression of miR-218 by inhibited HCC cell migration/invasion and reversed epithelial-mesenchymal transition to mesenchymal- epithelial transition.
+Serpine mRNA binding protein 1 (SERBP1) is a target gene of miR-218, and targeting the miR-218/SERBP1 signal pathway that inhibits malignant phenotype formation might be a potential novel strategy for HCC therapeutics, as miR-218 functions as a HCC suppressor and is involved in many biological processes such as tumor initiation, development, and metastasis[92].
+Nanotechnology- enabled dual delivery of siRNA and plasmid DNA that selectively targets and reprograms the immune-suppressive tumor microenvironment has been shown to improve HCC immunotherapy[93-95].

-HCC-associated circRNAs are abundant, and their over/Low expression might promote/inhibit HCC cell proliferation or tumor growth[96-98].
-Abnormality of circ- homer1 in HCC cells or tissues was related to tumor size, lymph node metastasis, high clinical staging and poor prognosis.
-The mechanism of circ-homer1 over-expression promoted HCC growth or invasiveness via mir-1322/cxc16 axis[99]; conversely, interfering the circ-homer1 activation inhibited the proliferation, migration and invasion of liver cancer cells by apoptosis.
-The circ-0051443 from circulating exosomes or HCC tissues could regulated BAK1 expression by combination of mir-331-3p to promote the cell apoptosis or cell cycle arrest of HCC, inhibit the biological behavior of HCC cells in vivo or nude mice HCC xenografts[100].
-Another interesting study also showed that has_circ_0008450 expression in HCC tissues or cells might inhibit HCC progression by regulating mir-214-3p/ezh2 axis[101,102].
+HCC-associated circRNAs are abundant, and their over/low expression might promote/inhibit HCC cell proliferation or tumor growth[96-98].
+An abnormality of circ- homer1 in HCC cells or tissues was related to tumor size, lymph node metastasis, high clinical staging and poor prognosis.
+The mechanism of circ-homer1 over-expression promoted HCC growth or invasiveness via the mir-1322/cxc16 axis[99]; conversely, interfering with circ-homer1 activation inhibited the proliferation, migration and invasion of liver cancer cells via apoptosis.
+The circ-0051443 from circulating exosomes or HCC tissues regulated BAK1 expression by combining with mir-331-3p to promote cell apoptosis or cell cycle arrest in HCC, and inhibit the biological behavior of HCC cells in vivo or nude mice HCC xenografts[100].
+Another interesting study also showed that has_circ_0008450 expression in HCC tissues or cells might inhibit HCC progression by regulating the mir-214-3p/ezh2 axis[101,102].
 These data suggested that specific ncRNAs were useful molecular targets for HCC therapy.

 CONCLUSION

 In conclusion, HCC is a multi-gene variant malignant tumor with DNA methylation, microRNA, lncRNA expression and immune response[103].
-Immunotherapy for HCC has begun to produce better results, and HCC-specific molecules may be combined with comprehensive intervention such as surgery, interventional therapy, radiotherapy, and chemotherapy to improve the efficacy and prolong the survival time of HCC patients[104].
-In spite of the rapid development of genomics and proteomics, advances in molecular pathology, pharmacology and genetic engineering, DNA splicing, gene silencing, interfering transcription, and monoclonal antibody for more specific and less side effects immune therapy techniques[105] that can directly block the signaling molecules involved in HCC growth related signaling pathways (Figure 1) or serve as molecular targets such as radionuclide, drug carriers, and immunotherapy play a unique role in specific or comprehensive treatment of HCC.
+Immunotherapy for HCC has begun to produce better results, and HCC-specific molecules may be combined with comprehensive interventions such as surgery, interventional therapy, radiotherapy, and chemotherapy to improve the efficacy and prolong the survival time of HCC patients[104].
+Despite the rapid development of genomics and proteomics, advances in molecular pathology, pharmacology and genetic engineering, DNA splicing, gene silencing, transcription interference, and monoclonal antibodies for more specific and less side effects immune therapy techniques[105] that can directly block the signaling molecules involved in HCC growth related signaling pathways (Figure 1) or serve as molecular targets such as radionuclide, drug carriers, and immunotherapy play a unique role in the specific or comprehensive treatment of HCC.

 REFERENCES